brad-seeley/brad-seeley.github.io/pages/about-me.md

 **My background:**<br>
-I grew up near Brisbane, Australia.
-Before going to university I completed a Certificate II in Engineering.
+I grew up in Brisbane, Australia, where I studied at QUT.
-At university, I completed a Bachelor of Engineering (Honours), Majoring in Mechanical and Minors of Software Engineering and IT Breadth.
+I Completed a Bachelor of Engineering (Honours), Mechanical major and minors of Software Engineering and IT Breadth. <br>
+Before going to university I completed a Certificate II in Engineering, working with tradespeople to maintain equipment.
-I also completed an exchange program, spending a semester abroad in Birmingham UK.
+I also completed an exchange program, spending a semester abroad in Birmingham UK during university.
 <br>

 **My professional experience:**<br>